close slide show

 by Susan Edsall

 Susan Edsall’s Into the Blue is a powerful family memoir about two feisty sisters from Montana who bring their father back to life—and discover themselves in the process.
-Susan compares their story to “The Wizard of Oz” in a sense—Sharon learned she had a brain; Susan learned she had a heart.
+Susan compares aspects of their story to “The Wizard of Oz” in that Sharon learned she had a brain, while Susan learned she had a heart.

-Inspiring, gritty and often hilarious, this is much more than a story about a miraculous recovery.
+Inspiring, gritty and often hilarious, Into the Blue is much more than a story about a miraculous recovery.
 It's also about a daughter who relearns how to live—just as her father relearns how to fly.
-It is a deeply resonate story of how being pole-axed by life leads to a triumphant come back due to the sheer effort, heart and will of these courageous people.
+It is a deeply resonate story of how being pole-axed by life leads to a triumphant comeback due to the sheer effort, heart and will of these courageous people.

 ...and of the living, none, not one,